Jump to the Content

 Prof. Jiuhui Qu is the former Director of the Research Center for Eco-Environmental Sciences at the Chinese Academy of Sciences and a Distinguished Professor at Tsinghua University, China’s leading university.
 He has developed a comprehensive technical system “from source to tap,” ensuring safe drinking water in both urban and rural areas while addressing water risks.
 This initiative has positively impacted more than 200 million people in China and around the world.

 This is the second year that the Nobel Sustainability Trust is bestowing Sustainability Awards.
-Last year’s Awards went to Prof. Elena Bou, Prof. Nicholas Stern, and John Kerry.
+Last year’s Awards went to Prof. Elena Bou (category: outstanding R&D in the field of Energy) and Lord Nicholas Stern (category: Leadership in Implementation).

-The founders of the Nobel Sustainability Trust, created by members of the Nobel family, having observed the devastation of the world’s vital, natural and non-renewable resources with great concern, created this award to encourage people to take a stand for our future as a species on a life-sustaining planet.
+The founders of the Nobel Sustainability Trust, established by members of the Nobel family, having observed the devastation of the world’s vital, natural and non-renewable resources with great concern, created this award to encourage people to take a stand for our future as a species on a life-sustaining planet.
+They then asked the Technical University of Munich (TUM) to run the selection process.

 Peter Nobel, Chairman of the Nobel Sustainability Trust, said: “Solving natural resource scarcity, such as water, or adopting sustainable agricultural practices, involve not only scientific breakthroughs but also requires technological innovation, political efforts, and incentives from non-profit organizations.
 This is what we want to push forward through the Sustainability Awards.
 The NST is therefore proud of this year’s selection of the three distinguished researchers who all – on an international scale – have addressed the current and future environmental challenges linked to the climate crisis.”